Austin Riley Player Props: Braves vs. Mets

-On Tuesday, Austin Riley (.561 slugging percentage in past 10 games, including three home runs) and the Atlanta Braves play the New York Mets, whose starting pitcher will be Carlos Carrasco.
+On Wednesday, Austin Riley (.282 batting average in his past 10 games, with four doubles, a home run, a walk and four RBI) and the Atlanta Braves play the New York Mets, whose starting pitcher will be Max Scherzer.
 First pitch is at 7:20 PM ET.

-In his most recent appearance, he had two hits (going 2-for-4 with a double) against the Diamondbacks.
+In his most recent game, he had two hits (going 2-for-3 with a double) against the Mets.

 Austin Riley Game Info & Props vs. the Mets